Academic Policy 1405.11

 - Promotion from Assistant to Associate Professor (with tenure, if applicable) including

-for faculty with titles of Teaching, Research, Clinical, or Professor of Practice
+for faculty with titles of Teaching, Research, Clinical, or Professor of Practice.

 - Procedures for Promotion

-of the change.
-Each faculty member shall also be provided with any standard review
+- By May 1 of each year, each faculty member shall be provided with standard review

 forms upon which the faculty member is expected to submit information regarding professional